qupath/embo/collections/_introduction/Introduction.md

 QuPath v0.3.0-rc1 has *just* been released (as in, about an hour before the workshop).

-So make sure you're using the *very* latest version of the software, please [download it here](https://github.com/qupath/qupath/releases/tag/v0.3.0-rc1).
+So to make sure you're using the *very* latest version of the software, please [download it here](https://github.com/qupath/qupath/releases/tag/v0.3.0-rc1).
 </div>

 Throughout the practical session, we'll look at the following things: